 What is the Medical Curriculum Like in Medical Schools in Canada?

-Do not let the slim chances of getting into Canadian medical schools discourage you from applying, as it is not anything but worth it.
-After the rigorous process from application to admission, what awaits you is a world-class medical education and a competitive lifestyle and employment.
-Consider these institutions above if you want to pursue medicine in Canada!
+Do not let the competitiveness of Canadian medical schools discourage you from preparing a strong application.
+After the rigorous process from application to admission, what awaits successful students is a strong medical education and a pathway toward residency training and medical practice.
+Consider these institutions above if you want to pursue medicine in Canada.